itsonlytinega/Hackathon_assignment/README.md

 - Apply ConfigMaps and Secrets for secure configuration
 - Implement `emptyDir` (ephemeral) and PVC-based storage for persistence
 - Replace stateless DB deployments with StatefulSets
+- Build resilience using replicas and readiness/liveness probes

 ---

 ## 🔧 Setup Instructions